Christina5P/SustainLuxe/README.md

 ### [Acknowledgements](#acknowledgements)

+Special thanks to CI Tutors for their help during my project And of course my mentor Gareth mcGirr which has spend his time with me.
+I also have tutot time and trouble shooting for ours with Ernst from Digitala Lyftet And I couldn´t make it better without my studyfellow Josephine YoshidaDahlqvist with all her tips and patient with my frustration :-)

+Other important resourses has been
+- Troubleshooting with research from Slack
-- Tutoring, Q&A and criteria videos in slack channel project-potfolio-5-e-commerce
+- Q&A and criteria videos in slack channel project-potfolio-5-e-commerce
-- Inapiration from others PP5 projects
+- Inspiration from others PP5 projects
 - walk through Boutique Ado
 - https://www.youtube.com/watch?v=hZYWtK2k1P8 -tutoring stripe payment
 - https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax